-- A fast-search capability at up to 200 times the normal read/write speed. - The option of formatting the tape into a one-partition or two-partition structure. - A third level of error correction (C3 ECC), which can recover errors that are too severe for the basic DAT format techniques (C1 and C2 ECC) to correct. - A Read-After-Write (RAW) facility which checks the data for errors immediately after it is written, and rewrites it if necessary. - The option of N-Group Writing (Multiple Group Writing), where each group of data is repeated a specified number of times before the next group is written.
+- A fast-search capability. - The option of formatting the tape into a one-partition or two-partition structure. - A third level of error correction (C3 ECC), which can recover errors that are too severe for the basic DAT format techniques (C1 and C2 ECC) to correct. - A Read-After-Write (RAW) facility which checks the data for errors immediately after it is written, and rewrites it if necessary. - The option of N-Group Writing (Multiple Group Writing), where each group of data is repeated a specified number of times before the next group is written.

 The DDS format is structured to overlay the basic audio format.
 It does this by organizing the frames (pairs of tracks) of the audio format into a sequence of data groups on the tape, each group with a fixed data capacity.
-Figure DF-1shows the construction of a group.
+Figure DF-1 shows the construction of a group.